dovanhuong/dev_realsense_yolo_v3_2d/README.md

-# dev_realsense_yolo_v3_2D by Tony
+# dev_realsense_yolo_v3 by Tony
-The script for inference yolo model with camera Realsense D435 for object detection.
+The script for inference yolo model with camera Realsense D435 for object detection and extract the depth information of the object.
 The process of execute script:
 1. Install Andaconda
 2. Activate base environment inside anacoda with command: